Section 3319.28 | Provisional educator license for STEM school teacher.

 (3) The applicant meets all other requirements for a professional educator license adopted by the state board under section 3319.22 of the Revised Code.

-(E) The department of education shall evaluate the experiences of STEM schools with classroom teachers holding provisional educator licenses issued under this section.
+(E) The state board shall evaluate the experiences of STEM schools with classroom teachers holding provisional educator licenses issued under this section.
 The evaluation shall cover the first two school years for which licenses are issued and shall consider at least the schools' satisfaction with the teachers and the operation of the apprenticeship programs.

 Available Versions of this Section